ILIAS-eLearning/ILIAS/tests/README.md

 of side effects and other bugs, more time is left to actually refactor and improve the current code base.

+We're not there yet with UnitTests in ILIAS!
+It has to become a habit to concern about UnitTests in ILIAS Development:
+- if you are a developer: write them
+- if you are a service provider: offer them
+- if you are a customer: fund them

 <a name="tools"></a>
 ## Tools
 <a name="php-unit"></a>